DP-3T/documents/implementation-profiles/profile.md

 Byte sequences are 8 bit octed strings.

+In both designs - the CDN's webserver its Date: header set (RFC 2616, section 14.18) can be used, during the daily fetch, as the authoritative time specifier.

 ### Generating Empheral IDs

 The H is an SHA256 as per per RFC 6234